RadiantLabs/modeling-api-docs/docs/source/api.rst

 .. [#] ``bedroomsCount``/2 + 0.5
 .. [#] ``propertyUse`` options are “single-family detached”, “single-family attached”, or “manufactured home”
 .. [#] ``propertyUse`` is an advanced field.
 Overriding the existing property use may produce in abnormal model results.
+If you set this, we recommend setting square footage as well.

 .. _cost: